Patrick van Aanholt

-Patrick John Miguel van Aanholt (/nl/; born 29 August 1990) is a Dutch professional footballer who plays as a left-back for club Sparta Rotterdam.
+Patrick John Miguel van Aanholt (/nl/; born 29 August 1990) is a Dutch professional footballer who plays as a left-back.

-He began his professional career at Chelsea, where he was used sparingly, spending time on loan at five other clubs.
-He joined Sunderland for around £1.5 million in 2014 and was transferred to Crystal Palace in January 2017, for a fee rising to £14 million.
+He began his professional career at Chelsea, where he was used sparingly, spending time on loan at five different clubs.
+He joined fellow English side Sunderland for around £1.5 million in 2014 and was transferred to Crystal Palace in January 2017, for a fee rising to £14 million.
+He was released in June 2021, and later joined Turkish club Galatasaray on a free transfer.
+He was loaned to PSV in January 2023, and extended his loan deal until June 2024.
+He later joined fellow Dutch club Sparta Rotterdam on a permanent basis.

-Van Aanholt represented the Netherlands at numerous youth levels before making his full international debut in 2013.
-He played for the senior side at UEFA Euro 2020.
+A full international from 2013 to 2021, Van Aanholt represented the Netherlands at numerous youth levels before making his senior debut for the national team.
+He also represented the side at UEFA Euro 2020.

 Early life

 Van Aanholt was born in 's-Hertogenbosch to parents from Curaçao.
 He is the cousin of fellow Dutch international Leroy Fer.